skipperq93/cyberkit/Introduction.md

 ```

 Here, `DEFINE_VISIT_ADDITIONAL_CHILDREN` macro generates template instances of visitAdditionalChildren
-which gets called by the JavaScriptCore's garbage collector.
+which gets called by the CyberScriptCore's garbage collector.
 When the garbage collector visits an instance `ErrorEvent` object,
 it also visits `wrapped().originalError()`, which is the JavaScript value of "error" attribute: